Foreign Friends: African Friends

 The friendly relations with dignitaries from the newly-independent African nations, or with leaders of African liberation movements that were supported by Beijing, resulted in a flood of photographs and newsreels devoted to the highest Chinese leaders, including Mao himself, receiving these African leaders.
 Despite the endless paeans in the Chinese media testifying to the revolutionary fervor sweeping the continent, an extremely small number of posters has been devoted exclusively to Sino-African friendship and the Chinese support that resulted from it.
 If Africans appear at all, they usually participate in revolutionary mass scenes.
 An interesting contrast exists between the photographs and such posters devoted to struggle.
 Many of the African visitors photographed by Xinhua while being received in Zhongnanhai, in particular the leaders of the independence movements, were kitted out in battle dress, or camouflage.
 The postered Africans, however, most frequently are dressed in their distinctive national garb of flowing robes.
 Although it most certainly looks more dramatically than army fatigues, it smacks of a clichéd way of rendering Africans as 'noble savages'.
 Moreover, it must have been a cumbersome way of dressing for the battlefield.

 Other types of posters, however, very much supported the official position that China was in a position superior enough to be able to help Africans.
-As far as I know only very few posters were made that were devoted to, for example, the much vaunted TanZam or Tazara Railway, built between 1968 and 1976 and linking Tanzania and Zambia.
+As far as we know only very few posters were made that were devoted to, for example, the much vaunted TanZam or Tazara Railway, built between 1968 and 1976 and linking Tanzania and Zambia.
 But the quality and type of support the Chinese rendered to Africa in this case very much provided the template for the images concerning Africa and Africans: the Chinese are giving, the Africans are on the receiving end.

 Thus, we see a Chinese barefoot doctor in action in Africa, tending to black patients.
 Basic medical care, often based on Traditional Chinese Medicine was provided to the poorest parts of the poorest countries by Chinese doctors and medical workers.
 We see delegations of African representatives, including women in colorful national garb, visiting a model town, enjoying themselves at the Great World Entertainment Center in Shanghai, and walking in awe on the Yangzi Bridge at Nanjing.
 We see African delegates posing for a photograph, to be made by a Chinese, in front of a tractor at a Chinese tractor plant.